jnardiello/printfarmhq/docs/features/plates/deployment-guide.md

 - [ ] All existing products have been migrated to have at least one plate
 - [ ] Product COP calculations match pre-migration values
 - [ ] Users can create, edit, and delete plates through the UI
-- [ ] Print job COGS calculations work correctly with plate-based products
+- [ ] Print queue COGS calculations work correctly with plate-based products
 - [ ] No critical errors in application logs
 - [ ] All automated tests pass in production environment